Sumatran Orangutan Crisis

 Orangutans are the only non-human great ape found in Asia, and were once widespread throughout most of the south east of the continent, and even as far as southern China.
 Today, two species of orangutan exist, on the island of Borneo, which is shared between Indonesia, Malaysia and Brunei-Darussalam, and the wholly Indonesian island of Sumatra.
-Considered endangered in Borneo, where most recent estimates put the population at around 54,000, OURF has focused its efforts on the critically endangered population in Sumatra, which numbers around 6,500 (Wich, 2008).
+Previously considered endangered in Borneo (now critically endangered as of 2016), where most recent estimates put the population at around 55,000, OURF has focused its efforts on the critically endangered population in Sumatra, which numbers around 14,500 (as of 2016).

 Sumatra is an island in western Indonesia, and the sixth largest island in the world, with a population of around 45,000,000 people.
 Lying in the Pacific ‘Ring of Fire’, Sumatra has been both blessed and cursed by extreme volcanic activity, which has endowed the island with fertile land and abundant tropical forests.
 Home to 580 bird species and 201 mammal species, 9 of them endemic to the island (WWF, 2008), Sumatra is made up of dozens of ethnic groups, who speak 52 different languages between them.
 Although strong local cultures and customs still exist, Islam is today the dominant religion.